Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 ### The Flow Zone

 * Avoid the zone
-* The zone is an unncommunicative state
+* The zone is an uncommunicative state

 ### Music

-* Becareful that the music you are listening to does either distract you passively, or force you to enter the zone
+* Be careful that the music you are listening to does either distract you passively, or force you to enter the zone

 ### Interruptions